Projects

 Worker-planet

-RSS aggregator that builds a single web page, plus related feed, from multiple RSS sources.
-It can be used to easily build community pages based on the content produced by its members on their own blogs/platforms.
+RSS aggregator that builds a single web page and single feed, from multiple RSS sources.
+It can be used to easily build community pages based on the content produced by its members a published on their blogs/platforms.

 A more detailed description can be found here.
 This project was awarded a swag box from CF developer challenge.